 Click Play to Learn More About the Majestic Tabby Cat

 Tabby cats are almost as old as Mother Earth herself, the reason why we celebrate tabby cats in our March picture galleries when the earth is in full bloom of Spring.
-In fact, if you travel the world, you'll find tabby cats everywhere you look, from the tiny strays, which evolved to the Singapurra breed, to the stray cats on Cypress, the canals of Venice, and the streets of Rome, to pedigreed cats which found their origins in many countries:
+If you travel the world, you'll find tabby cats everywhere you look, from the tiny strays, which evolved to the Singapura breed, to the stray cats on Cypress, the canals of Venice, and the streets of Rome, to pedigreed cats which found their origins in many countries:

 - Javanese (Tabby Points)

 - Norwegian forest cat